Paycor Stadium: History

-On August 9, 2022, the stadium entered a naming rights agreement with Paycor HCM Inc., expanding the company's sponsorship deal with the Bengals that saw the stadium renamed Paycor Stadium, with the company paying an undisclosed sum for 16 years of naming rights.
-This made Lambeau Field the only stadium named after a person in the league, and it along with Chicago's Soldier Field the only two stadiums without a naming rights partner in the NFL.
+On August 9, 2022, the stadium entered a naming rights agreement with Paycor HCM Inc., a Cincinnati-based company founded by Robert J. Coughlin, expanding the company's sponsorship deal with the Bengals that saw the stadium renamed Paycor Stadium, with the company paying an undisclosed sum for 16 years of naming rights.
+This made Lambeau Field the only stadium named after a person in the league, and made it, along with Chicago's Soldier Field, the only two stadiums without a naming rights partner in the NFL.

 Notable events

 College football

-The Cincinnati Bearcats from the University of Cincinnati and the Ohio State Buckeyes from Ohio State University played the first college football game at the stadium on September 21, 2002, before a sold-out crowd of 66,319.
+The University of Cincinnati Bearcats and the Ohio State Buckeyes played the first college football game at the stadium on September 21, 2002, before a sold-out crowd of 66,319.
 On September 5, 2009, the Kentucky Wildcats and the Miami Redhawks played their opening games there.
 The University of Cincinnati also played Oklahoma in 2010 at the stadium.
 The Sooners won the game 31–29 with 58,253 fans in attendance.
 In 2011 the Bearcats played Big East Conference opponents Louisville Cardinals and West Virginia Mountaineers at the stadium.
 The Bearcats returned to the stadium for the 2014 football season due to renovations of Nippert Stadium, with the largest attendance being Miami (OH) at 41,926.
 The average attendance was 28,840 for the year.
 On September 8, 2018, Miami (OH) hosted the Bearcats at the stadium for their annual Victory Bell rivalry, which will also feature games at Paycor Stadium in 2022 and 2026.